liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 the Apache Maven build management framework.
 Here's a list of some exciting Maven features:

--Offers a simple build process.
+- Offers a simple build process.

--Features a project object model.
+- Features a project object model.

--Has a defined project life cycle.
+- Has a defined project life cycle.

--Provides a dependency management system.
+- Provides a dependency management system.

 Maven's core installation is lightweight; there are core plugins for compiling source code and creating distributions, and there is an abundance of non-core